pasolano/throw_lab/README.md

 indic
  - `bool`, true for hit indicators on, false for off timing
- - `double`, value for the sensitivity of the trigger
+ - `float`, value for the sensitivity of the trigger

 ## Example commands
  - Open app with all parameters specified